 What to do if you suspect having contracted the coronavirus

-- belong to a risk group for a severe coronavirus infection due to your age (over 60 years of age), illness or medication
+- You are at risk for a severe COVID-19 infection due to age (over 60), illness, or medication

 Children under the age of 12

 If your child has symptoms consistent with COVID-19, they must avoid contact with people outside the immediate family until the symptoms have clearly improved and the child is well enough to manage regular activities.